kubevela/kubevela.github.io/docs/end-user/component-delivery.md

 The PHASE of the bucket-app APP is running, and the STATUS is healthy.
 Successful application deployment!

-For usage examples of Git repositories and their detailed configuration item information, please go to [Built-in Components][4] in the Administrator Manual.
+For usage examples of Git repositories and their detailed configuration item information, please go to [Built-in Components][4] in the Admin Guide.

-## Using Cloud Resource Component
+## Using Cloud Service Component

-Cloud resource components are also the core components supported by KubeVela.
-Cloud resources are often not used separately.
-Cloud resources such as databases and caches are often used after they are created.
+Cloud Service components are also the core components supported by KubeVela.
+Cloud Services are often not used separately.
+Cloud Services such as databases and caches are often used after they are created.
 The relevant information is transferred to other components.
-At the same time, cloud resources involve different cloud vendors, and Some authentication-related preparations will be explained independently in the chapter [Integrated Cloud Resources][5].
+At the same time, Cloud Services involve different cloud vendors, and Some authentication-related preparations will be explained independently in the chapter [Integrated Cloud Services][5].

 ## Custom Component

 When none of the above KubeVela's built-in unpacking components can meet your needs, don’t worry, KubeVela provides powerful expansion capabilities and can be connected to almost any type of component form.
-You can check the [custom components][6] in the administrator manual. ]Learn to use CUE and Kubernetes to extend KubeVela's component types.
+You can check the [custom components][6] in the Admin Guide to Learn about how to use CUE and Kubernetes to extend KubeVela's component types.

 ## Next

-- Visit the [Integrated Cloud Resources][7] document to master the cloud resource integration methods of different types and different vendors
+- Visit the [Integrated Cloud Services][7] document to master the Cloud Service integration methods of different types and different vendors
 - Visit the [Binding Trait][8] document to master how to bind the operation and maintenance actions and strategies you need to the component

 [1]:	../getting-started/quick-install#3-get-kubevela-cli